Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Computational Results

-Here, we present the results of finding the sparsest representation of networks that share the same optimal partition maximizing modularity.
+Here, we present the results of the edge removal for community preservation problem.
 The edge-anonymity prevented the integer programming formulation from making meaningful progress towards a solution, even with additional constraints enforcing that clusters are connected components.
 We present the number of edges remaining and run time on each network for all four rules in Table \ref{tbl:sparse_e}, with run time being reported in Table \ref{tbl:sparse_t}.
 For rule $2$, we run $100$ tests, and report the median, minimum and maximum of the number of edges remaining, and the mean and standard deviation of the run times.
-We additionally report the number of edge remaining after removing cross cluster edges as Pre, and the number of edges determined by Theorem \ref{thrm:star} in the column LB.
+For the Les Mis data set, we only run $20$ tests due to lengthy solve time.
+Additionally, we expect that our method will remove all cross-cluster edges; we expect removing them will increase the modularity of an optimal partition.
+For all networks tested, we verified that removing such edges resulted in the resulting network having the same optimal partition as the initial network, allowing us the apply our method to these reduced networks.
+We test our method on these reduced networks, with number of edges remaining presented in Table \ref{tbl:sparse_e_p} and run times presented in Table \ref{tbl:sparse_t_p}.
+We report the number of edges remaining after removing cross-cluster edges as Pre, and the number of edges determined by Theorem \ref{thrm:star} in the column LB.